azariak/TutorFlowAI/README.md

 - Refactor such that chat.jsx relies on generate.js to follow SRP
 - Merge popup css from header/footer css
 - refactor code, improve readme
+- Import color scheme in various CSS from one central file, to allow easier color theming

 #### Color Scheme